AndrewCLeonard/photo-port/zz_notes.md

 #### Modify the Value on User Selection

 #### Add Conditional Styling

+---

 ### 20.4.7: Test the Component

 ### 20.4.8: Reflection

 ## Lesson 5: Add a Photo Modal

+-   Apply the useState Hook to conditionally render.
+-   Manage the state of a modal.
+-   Deploy to GitHub Pages.

 ### 20.5.1: Introduction

+1. Create the modal.
+1. Manage the modal’s state.
+1. Close the modal.
+1. Implement the modal tests.
+1. Deploy the website.

 ### 20.5.2: Preview